Avoiding Carbon Monoxide Hazards

 What Carbon Monoxide Does to You

-One of the truths of our human bodies is that, given a choice between carbon monoxide and oxygen, the protein hemoglobin in our blood will always latch on to carbon monoxide and ignore the life-giving oxygen.
-Because of this natural chemical affinity, our bodies – in effect – replace oxygen with carbon monoxide in our bloodstream, causing greater or lesser levels of cell suffocation depending on the intensity and duration of exposure.
+One of the truths of our human bodies is a choice between carbon monoxide and oxygen.
+The protein hemoglobin in our blood will always latch on to carbon monoxide and ignore the life-giving oxygen.
+Because of this natural chemical affinity, our bodies – in effect – replace oxygen with carbon monoxide.
+This causes varying levels of cell suffocation in our bloodstream, depending on the intensity and duration of exposure.

-The side-effects that can result from this low-level exposure include permanent organ and brain damage.
-Infants and the elderly are more susceptible than healthy adults, as are those with anemia or heart disease.
+The side effects that can result from this low-level exposure include permanent organ and brain damage.
+Infants and older adults are more susceptible than healthy adults, as are those with anemia or heart disease.

 Schedule Chimney Inspection and Repair

-We significantly encourage you to schedule an appointment with our team.
+We strongly recommend scheduling an appointment with our team.
 Don’t wait until it’s too late – let us help you keep your chimney in top condition and enjoy the benefits of a well-maintained home.